 In Maryland's twenty-three counties and Baltimore City, each local governing body designates an agency on aging.
 The agency may be a unit of local government or a private, nonprofit corporation.
 In some counties, it is the office on aging.
 In others, it may be named differently.
-In Baltimore City, it is called the Commission on Aging and Retirement Education.
+In Baltimore City, it is called the Division of Aging and Care Services.

 Local agencies on aging provide a variety of adult services, incorporating assisted living; protective services; and temporary disability programs.
 Transportation services for seniors and people with disabilities also are provided at the county level through either a division of the aging department, or by a separate transportation department.